maelghrib/easygenerator_full_stack_task/README.md

 Start updating the code at the [backend](backend) and the [frontend](frontend) folders

-Visit and test the app at http://localhost:3000
+Visit and test the frontend app at http://localhost:3000

-Visit and test the API at http://localhost:3333/api
+Visit and test the backend API at http://localhost:3333/api

 Stop the project: